A shutout win for the reigning Stanley Cup holders the St Louis Blues over the Chicago Blackhawks takes them to 92 points for the season.

 The Colorado Avalanche sit second-place in the bookmaker’s eyes, with odds of 4.50 to take the Conference.
 The Avalanche are playing very well this season and are likely their main rivals in the Western Conference.
-But expect the Blues to turn things around.

 Take the Blues to win in the West.

 Western Conference Underdog Winner - Dallas Stars (7.00)